Disorders that damage blood vessels to the brain, usually strokes, can cause dementia.

 (See also Overview of Delirium and Dementia Overview of Delirium and Dementia Delirium and dementia are the most common causes of mental (cognitive) dysfunction—the inability to acquire, retain, and use knowledge normally.
 Although delirium and dementia may occur together... read more and Dementia Dementia Dementia is a slow, progressive decline in mental function including memory, thinking, judgment, and the ability to learn.
 Typically, symptoms include memory loss, problems using language and... read more .)

 Vascular dementia is the second most common cause of dementia among older people.

-Multiple lacunar infarction: Blockages occur in several small blood vessels located deep withing the brain.
+Multiple lacunar infarction: Blockages occur in several small blood vessels located deep within the brain.

-Binswanger dementia: Several small blood vessels are blocked (lacunar infarcts) in people who have severe, poorly controlled high blood pressure and a disorder that affects blood vessels throughout the body.
+Binswanger dementia: There are widespread blockages of small blood vessels in white matter, located in the deeper tissues of the brain.
+Typically, Binswanger dementia occurs in people who have severe, poorly controlled high blood pressure and a disorder that affects blood vessels throughout the body.

 Strategic single-infarct dementia: A single area of brain tissue in a crucial area is destroyed.

 Cerebral amyloid angiopathy (CAA): This type causes a slow decline in mental function and episodes of difficulty seeing and speaking, weakness and numbness on one side of the body.
 Bleeding may occur in the brain.
 If it does, symptoms occur suddenly.
 CAA is caused by accumulation of beta-amyloid (an abnormal protein) in blood vessels in brain, Most people with Alzheimer disease have CAA, but it also occurs in the brains of many healthy older people.